Ching'amba Water Tank Project – Malawi

 When the tank was built, the foundation did not settle properly, and leaks developed after one season.

-This project is to repair the water storage tank, and restore it to functionality for the use of the villagers.
+This project is to repair the water storage tank, and restore it to function for the use of the villagers.

 Quarry stones (1 ton) and sand (1/2 ton) will be provided by the community.
 The community has already raised $60 dollars to fund the project.